Beans: To Soak or Salt, That Is the Question

-This sidebar is a supplement to The Clay Mystique
+This sidebar is a supplement to Paula Wolfert and the Clay Pot Mystique

 It’s long been thought that soaking minimizes the chance of gas, but that’s now been debunked.
 So why do I still soak beans?
 Because it gives me better control over the dish.
 Having already been softened and expanded (by roughly 300 percent), soaked beans readily accept flavorings during cooking.
 (Steve Sando of Rancho Gordo Beans adds this: “In a side by side study, soaked beans have a better texture.”)